hyunwoongko/kochat/README.md

         chars = True          # if char embedding, training is 3.5x slower
 <br>

 If you want to learn a new entity, use the existing entity recognizer codes in the entity package, change the data after copying each recognizer.
+You can also add code to train_entity.py to train your new entity recognizer similar to the existing code.
+The second parameter indicates whether or not to learn.
 <br><br><br>

 ## 3. API Connection